Special-K-s-Flightsim-Bots/DCSServerBot/services/cleanup/README.md

   dcs.log:                                # Name (can be anything but needs to be unique)
     directory: "{instance.home}/Logs"     # The directory to clean up
     pattern: "*.*"                        # The pattern of the files to be cleaned up
-    delete_after: 30                      # The min age of the files to be deleted
+    delete_after: 30                      # The min age of the files to be deleted (default: 30)
   trackfiles:
     directory: "{instance.home}/Tracks/Multiplayer"
     pattern: "*.trk"